-Smith's 2018 campaign came to a premature end.
-He suffered a knee injury against the Jacksonville Jaguars on Dec.
-6 and was subsequently placed on injured reserve on Dec.
-11. Prior to the injury, he played in 13 games with 12 starts and achieved career highs with 20 receptions, 258 receiving yards and three touchdowns.
-He led the club's tight ends in all three categories at the time of his injury.
+injury, he played in 13 games with 12 starts and achieved career highs with 20 receptions, 258 receiving yards and three touchdowns.
+He led the club's

 During the 2017 regular season, Smith was one of three rookie tight ends to appear in all 16 games (Gerald Everett and David Njoku) and one of two rookie tight ends with at least 13 starts (O.J.
 Howard).
 He caught 18 passes for 157 yards and two touchdowns, ranking fifth among all rookie tight end in receptions.
-He also caught three passes for 19 yards in two postseason games.
+He also caught three passes